noahjhan/blender_addons/README.md

 - Update image colors based on cluster centroids.
 - Save the processed image as a PNG file.
 - Customizable number of clusters (`k`).
+- Will soon be integrated into Blender using bpy API and Cython

 ## Requirements